rakiya30/Customer-Retention-Analysis/README.md

 - Databel wants to know in advance who is at risk.
 - Investigate the different reasons why customers churn.
 - Databel is wondering if the promos launched by competitors in certain states has impacted customers.
-- Ivestigate the churn rate by state.
+- Investigate the churn rate by state.
 - An Aanalysis of Databel customer demographic using age ("Senior", "Under 30", "Others")
 - Analyse Customer age and their respective Churn Rate.
 - Analyse if Customers that are part of a group indeed have a lower phone bill and if it has an impact on Churn Rate